KTH-condensed-matter/RCSJ/README.md

 Simulation of Resistively and Capacitively Shunted Josephson junction array.

+## Warning

+This is work in progress.
+There may be bugs.

 ## Requirements

 For plotting the program `xmgr` is recommended.
 The new version, `xmgrace`, may also work.
 Instructrions for how to install are found [here](INSTALL_XMGR.md).